Kuuuube/KuuubeTD/finding_rom_version.md

 On SD tablets:

-- The ROM is always `Wacom II-S` or `Wacom II`.
+- The ROM for the SD-510C is always `Wacom II-S` and the ROM for all other models is `Wacom II`.
 For the purposes of this driver the differences between these do not matter.
 Use the `Wacom II-S` driver.